CuukyOfficial/CFW/README.md

-# CFW - Cuuky's FrameWork
+# CFW - Cuuky FrameWork
 A powerfull Bukkit framework which makes coding with Bukkit way less painfull